Cocote-Team/XmlApi/README.md

 ### Access to shops feed

-As this feed contains some sensitive data, we need this feed is available via an authentication method (oauth2).
+This feed should be accessible via an URL containing a hash to avoid anyone can find it.

-In your Cocote account, you will be asked for following information:
+You will be asked for this URL in your Cocote agent account.
-* url of shop feeds
-* id for oauth authentication
-* secret for oauth authentication